teeshone/evangadi-todo/ReadMe.md

 # Evangadi TODO API Application

-A TODO application API boilerplate/project starter source code with Node.JS.
+A TODO application API boilerplate/project starter source code with NodeJS.

 *__NOTE: This project is not completed yet, Feel free to clone and contribute__*